Breakout 2000: Legacy

 After finishing development on Breakout 2000, Mario Perdue began work on three other games that were intended to be used on kiddie rides manufactured by Carousel Entertainment, using Jaguar consoles purchased from Atari as their control units across establishments such as K-Mart and Chuck E. Cheese: the racing game Speedster II, the helicopter-themed shoot 'em up Skycopter II, and a spaceship game titled SpaceGuy.
 According to Perdue, Speedster II was completed on December 5, 1996, while Skycopter II was completed shortly after but SpaceGuy was never released.
-There are conflicting reports online regarding status of the two finished titles, with one source stating the rides were released to the public while another source state they were never released due to issues with the system's reliability on certain environments.

-MP Games would be renamed in 1997 to MP Interactive and then to L4 Software.
-In 2008, the source code of Breakout 2000 was released by hobbyist community Jaguar Sector II under a CD compilation for PC called Jaguar Source Code Collection.
+There are conflicting reports online regarding status of Speedster II and Skycopter II, with one source stating the rides were released to the public while another source state they were never released due to issues with the system's reliability on certain environments.
+In 2008, the source code of Breakout 2000 was released by hobbyist community Jaguar Sector II under a CD compilation called Jaguar Source Code Collection.
 In 2011, Beta Phase Games alongside GOAT Store acquired the rights to both Speedster II and Skycopter II, in addition of purchasing all of their remaining Jaguar-related inventory from Carousel Entertainment.
-Perdue would later work on games for iOS such as Grid Hunt and WalZ Arena before retiring from game development.
 In 2022, a prototype ROM image of Speedster II was leaked online.